SDearing/Database/README.md

 In this example I first declare that I am inserting into the enemy table, then on the next line I declare the values of each field as they appear in the table.
 ### Update
-The update function is used to change the fields of a record, in this example,
+The update function is used to change the fields of a record, in this example, I will be updating the name of the current record I just inserted.

+![update]